SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 |Bay Alarm Medical might be right for you if:|

 If you're thinking about purchasing a medical alert system, you've likely realized just how many popular medical alert providers there are to choose from.
-To help you out on your search, we're comparing two of the industry's leading providers: MobileHelp and Bay Alarm Medical.
+To help you out with your search, we're comparing two of the industry's leading providers: MobileHelp and Bay Alarm Medical.

 Overall, we highly recommend both providers, as they offer high-quality systems and reliable protection.
-Our comparison will simply help you determine the differences between both companies so you can pick the one that best aligns with your budget, safety, and health needs.
+Our comparison will help you determine the differences between both companies so you can pick the one that best aligns with your budget, safety, and health needs.
 For example, MobileHelp is best if you and a roommate or spouse both need monitoring, while Bay Alarm Medical is our pick if you're on a tight budget and want a simple system.
 Keep reading to learn more about how they stack up!

 |Features & Info||MobileHelp||Bay Alarm Medical|